Speak Mandarin Campaign: Outcome

-The success of the campaign was evident 20 years from the launch of the campaign.
-The campaign has significantly reduced the number of non-Mandarin speakers in Singapore.
-The use of other varieties at home dropped from 81.4% in 1980 to 19.2% in 2010.
-Meanwhile, households that claimed to use Mandarin as the dominant language at home increased from 10.2% in 1980 to 47% in 2010.
+The success of the campaign became evident twenty years after its launch.
+It significantly reduced the number of non-Mandarin speakers in Singapore.
+The use of other Chinese varieties at home fell from 76.2% in 1980 to 19.2% in 2010, down from a high of 97% in 1957.
+At the same time, Chinese households reporting Mandarin as the dominant language at home increased from 13.1% in 1980 to 47% in 2010.
+Ironically, English grew even faster than Mandarin, eventually surpassing it in 2020 as the primary language in Chinese Singaporean households.

 Criticism

+Chinese Singaporeans

-The Speak Mandarin Campaign has come under criticism from several fronts.
-Dialect speakers have complained that their children have to study two foreign languages English and Mandarin.
-This is contrasted to a possible alternative policy of English and their native language.
-Lee Kuan Yew himself recognized this and acknowledged that for many Chinese Singaporeans, Mandarin is a "stepmother tongue" and "dialect is the real mother tongue".
-Furthermore, in 2009, in spite of the ongoing 华文？ 谁怕谁 (Be heard in Chinese) movement, Lee admitted that the teaching of Mandarin Chinese in schools went the "wrong way" and that due to his insistence on bilingualism, "successive generations of students paid a heavy price".
+The Speak Mandarin Campaign has faced criticism from several quarters.
+Speakers of Chinese dialects have complained that their children are required to study two foreign languages, English and Mandarin, rather than following an alternative policy of English and their native dialect.
+Lee Kuan Yew himself acknowledged this, noting that for many Chinese Singaporeans, Mandarin is a "stepmother tongue" while the dialect is the "real mother tongue".
+Furthermore, in 2009, despite the ongoing 华文？ 谁怕谁 (Be Heard in Chinese) movement, Lee admitted that the teaching of Mandarin in schools had gone the "wrong way" and that, as a result of his insistence on bilingualism, "successive generations of students paid a heavy price".
 In June 2010, Lee also said that "Mandarin is important but it remains a second language in Singapore".

-Some critics include that the Mandarin education system's goal of promoting cultural identity has left many younger generations of Mandarin speakers unable to communicate with their dialect-speaking grandparents.
-They have also compared the policy to that of Russification and intentional language elimination.
+Some critics include that the Mandarin education system's goal of promoting cultural identity has left many younger generations of Mandarin speakers unable to communicate with their dialect-speaking grandparents and older relatives.
+They have compared the policy to that of Russification and intentional language elimination.
 The reduction in the number of Chinese dialect speakers in Singapore has raised concerns on the issues of preservation of these dialects.

-In March 2009, when The Straits Times ran an article by Dr. Ng Bee Chin, who was quoted as saying that "40 years ago, we were even more multilingual....
+In March 2009, when The Straits Times ran an article by Jalelah Abu Baker who mentioned a quote from Ng Bee Chin, then the acting head of Nanyang Technological University's (NTU) Division of Linguistics and Multilingual Studies, who was quoted as saying that "40 years ago, we were even more multilingual....
 All it takes is one generation for a language to die."
-The article soon caught the attention of Mr Chee Hong Tat, the Principal Private Secretary of Minister Mentor Lee Kuan Yew.
-In the letter from Mr Chee to the editor in The Straits Times Forum, he highlighted the importance of English and Mandarin over dialects and spoke of how speaking dialects ultimately "interferes with the learning of Mandarin and English".
-He also added that "it would be stupid for any Singapore agency or NTU to advocate the learning of dialects, which must be at the expense of English and Mandarin."
+The article soon caught the attention of Chee Hong Tat, then the Principal Private Secretary of Lee Kuan Yew.
+In the letter from Chee to the editor in The Straits Times Forum, he highlighted the importance of English and Mandarin over dialects and spoke of how speaking dialects ultimately "interferes with the learning of Mandarin and English".
+He added that "it would be stupid for any Singapore agency or NTU to advocate the learning of dialects, which must be at the expense of English and Mandarin."

+The move by the Ministry of Education to standardise Hanyu Pinyin names for Chinese Singaporean schoolchildren also received widespread backlash among polarised parents.